spdx/spdx-spec/docs/serializations.md

 with the following additional characteristics:

 - No line breaks
-- Key names shall be wrapped in double quotes
 - No whitespace outside of strings
+- A key name shall be preceded and followed by a quotation mark (`"`, Unicode code point U+0022)
-- `true`, `false` and `null`: the literal names shall be lowercase; no other literal names are allowed
+- `true`, `false` and `null`: the literal names shall be lowercase;
+  no other literal names are allowed
 - Integers: represented in base 10 using decimal digits.
 This designates an integer component that may be prefixed with an optional minus sign.
   Leading zeros are not allowed.
 - Strings: UTF-8 representation without specific normalization.
-A string shall begin and end with a quotation mark (`"`, Unicode code point U+0022).
+  A string shall begin and end with a quotation mark.
-  Any Unicode character may be placed within the enclosing quotation marks, except for the following, which shall not appear unescaped and shall be escaped using a preceding reverse solidus (`\`, U+005C): quotation mark (`"`, U+0022), reverse solidus (`\`, U+005C), and control characters in the range U+0000 through U+001F inclusive.
+  Any Unicode character may be placed within the enclosing quotation marks, except for the following, which shall be escaped using a preceding reverse solidus (`\`, U+005C): quotation mark (`"`, U+0022), reverse solidus (`\`, U+005C), and control characters in the range U+0000 through U+001F inclusive.
 - Arrays: An array structure is represented as square brackets surrounding zero or more items.
 Items are separated by commas.
 - Objects: An object structure is represented as a pair of curly brackets surrounding zero or more name/value pairs (or members).
-A name is a string containing only ASCII characters (0x21-0x7F).
+  A name is a string containing only printable non-space ASCII characters (U+0021 through U+007F inclusive).
   The names within an object shall be unique.
   A single colon comes after each name, separating the name from the value.
   A single comma separates a value from a following name.
   The name/value pairs are ordered by name.

 ## Serialization information